designmynight/designmynight-developers/hugo/content/epos-crm-integrations/Zonal-EPOS-Integration/index.md

 **Handling changes in Collins**

-Whenever a booking is changed in Collins, the integration will check if that deposit should be updated in Zonal.
-If the booking has already been added to Zonal, any updates to the core booking details will be sent, and new deposits will be sent.
+Whenever a booking is changed in Collins, the integration will check if that booking should be updated in Zonal.
+If the booking has already been added to Zonal, any updates to the core booking details will result in the booking and any new deposits being re-sent to Zonal.
 These core booking details are:

 * Venue
 * First Name